hamlinux/taskwarrior-GTD/README.md

 * Contexts
 * UDA's

-# **Customizations:**
-I have created some of my own reports and aliases to meet my personal GTD needs.
-The goal was to accomplish these steps as organically as possible without breaking stride in daily life.
-If the process is too complicated it will be quickly discarded or ignored.

-# **Suggestions:**
- The use of **tasksh** with the 'review' command is a great way of doing a GTD weekly review.

- The system also integrates with the **MUTT** email client and the script **Mutt2task**.

-**Taskopen** is script that opens urls referenced with a task
+**Located in .taskrc and .task_aliases**

 # **Work flow**

+**Taskwarrior is NOT a Calendar**

-* Throughout the day collect stuff with the 'IN' command
+* Capture- Throughout the day collect stuff with the 'IN' command
-* Each Morning clear *IN* by adding contexts, tags, and projects as well as assigning *Next Actions*.
-* If a task can be completed in less than two minutes in the present context, **DO IT**.
-* Check Projects to see if **next actions** have been completed.
-* Mark completed tasks as **done**.
-* Assign new  **NEXT** action.
-* Throughout the day modify filter by **Context, Estimated Time, Energy Required**.
-In this order.
+* Clarify- Decide if tasks in IN are actionable.
+Assign Contexts, Tags, Estimate Time, and Brainpower.
+* Organize- Create Projects and next actions, Delegate, Defer, Do It.
+* Reflect- Decide What to do next.
+Assess if projects are moving forward.
+Follow up Delegated tasks.
+* Engage- DO IT.

 # **Syncing**
-The free online cloud Service **Freecinc** offer a nearly painless interface and setup for syncing Taskwarrior data between devices.
+The free online cloud Service **Freecinc** offers an interface and setup for syncing Taskwarrior data between devices.

 # **Mobile Life**
 I use this same setup for collection and reflection on the go with my **Android** phone running **Termux**.